JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 ```
 ![](Images/QQ_plots.PNG)

-The plots indicate some non-normality in the data.
-This was then followed up by a quantitative Shapiro-Wilk test on each of the five personality trait columns in the overall dataset to determine with more certainty whether the data follows a normal distribution.
+<p align="justify">The plots indicate some non-normality in the data.
+This was then followed up by a quantitative Shapiro-Wilk test on each of the five personality trait columns in the overall dataset to determine with more certainty whether the data follows a normal distribution.</p>

 ```python
 # Shapiro-Wilk test for normality